California COVID-19 Memorial Installation

-Daily/Weekly California COVID-19 Deaths is a large-scale installation of embroidered rolls of paper towels that visualizes the number of Californians who died during the pandemic.
+The California COVID-19 Memorial Installation is a large-scale installation of embroidered rolls of paper towels that visualizes the number of Californians who died during the pandemic.
 The intent of this installation is to communicate uncomfortable, yet important, statistics in a way that is more memorable, thought-provoking, and accessible than the usual bar or line graph.

 Each stitched knot represents one person who died from COVID-19 in California.
 I used a stitch with a spherical shape because it is a perfect reference to the shape of a coronavirus virion.